Quafadas/dedav4s/docs/index.md

 ---
 # Dedav4s

-Declarative data visualization for scala - a scala plotting concept
+Declarative data visualization for scala - a scala plotting concept.

+It is written exclusively in scala 3 (currently), but will work with scala 2.13.7+ via forward compatibility.

 <head>
         <meta charset="utf-8" />